 ...we know all too well that Kimba's biggest physical challenge, his fight with the lizards, is just ahead.
 And what a battle it is, despite the recycled animation, as Kimba suddenly adds a touch of Kung Fu to his pugilistic repertoire!
 Even while he's whapping away, Kimba keeps his head and employs a plan of attack, though the lizards cooperate with him by suddenly all running headlong into him at once and knocking one another out.
 I guess that, with their leader temporarily indisposed, the other lizards became a "mindless mass" for one fatal instant.

 Following the snipping of the lizard king's tail, a subsequent scene in which the king wraps himself around Kimba and the two take a dramatic plunge into a gorge -- presumably, the same gorge that the characters have been knocking rocks into from the beginning -- was cut by the Titan crew.
-You can see the excised scene here beginning at about 1:35.
 The fears about "excessive violence" seem to me to have been a little exaggerated here.
 I mean, we've just watched Kimba get hacked up by miniature flying monsters, and, after all, there is water in that gorge; we aren't talking Wile E. Coyote smashing into the desert here.
-Perhaps the spooky sound effect accompanying the drop -- an SFX that almost sounds as if it has been lifted from a Speed Racer episode -- was "one fright too many" insofar as Titan and NBC were concerned.
+Perhaps the spooky sound effect accompanying the drop -- an SFX that almost sounded as if it had been lifted from a Speed Racer episode -- was "one fright too many" insofar as Titan and NBC were concerned.

 Thanks to his heroic efforts -- and, presumably, a waterproof bag in which to carry that medicine -- Kimba wins through and has enough left in the tank to greet Pop Woolly with a hearty "Hi!"
 He even takes the time to provide medication instructions.
 His subsequent deferral of credit may cause a few incurable cynics' eyes to roll, but, after all, in his mind, he was merely performing a necessary duty.
 Would that all leaders imitated his example.